 The basic idea behind every low cholesterol diet plan is to try to decrease the total intake of saturated fat, calories, and cholesterol in the body not only to reduce cholesterol and fat levels but also to lose some weight.
 The different types of foods that will be able to do this for you include mainly fruits and vegetables.

 Foods belonging in this group have very high fiber content.
 Dietary fiber soaks cholesterol like sponge and helps get rid of it by disposing it out of the body.
 Fruits such as apples, oranges and pears are high in fiber content.
 This also includes oats and carrots that you can add to your diet.

-Tags: Bad Cholesterol, Cholesterol, Cholesterol Diet Plan, Cholesterol Level, Diet Program, Effects Of Heart Disease, Exercise Routine, Fad Diet, Healthy Diet, Healthy Lifestyle, heart disease;, High Cholesterol Levels, Inactivity, Ldl Cholesterol, Low Cholesterol Diet, Low Cholesterol Diet Plan, Lowering Cholesterol, Proper Exercise, Reduce Cholesterol, Strict Diet —
+Tags: Bad Cholesterol, Calories, Cholesterol, Cholesterol Diet Plan, Cholesterol Level, Diet Program, Eating Habits, Effects Of Heart Disease, Exercise Routine, Fad Diet, Fruits And Vegetables, Healthy Diet, Healthy Lifestyle, heart disease;, High Cholesterol Levels, Inactivity, Ldl Cholesterol, Losing Weight, Low Cholesterol Diet, Low Cholesterol Diet Plan, Lowering Cholesterol, Proper Exercise, Reduce Cholesterol, Strict Diet —